 Samantha joined 7BR after successful completion of her pupillage in 2014.
-She is rapidly developing a broad mixed common law practice, with particular expertise in public law, general civil and commercial litigation including fraud, personal injury and clinical negligence, professional discipline and regulatory law.
-Samantha has a particular interest in developing her public law practice, having been instructed in immigration matters, inquests and Court of Protection proceedings.
+She is rapidly developing a broad mixed common law practice, with particular expertise in public law, general civil and commercial litigation including fraud, clinical negligence and personal injury, professional discipline and regulatory law.
+Samantha is developing her public law practice, having been instructed in immigration matters, inquests and Court of Protection proceedings.
 She is currently instructed on the Undercover Policing Inquiry for the Commissioner of the Metropolitan Police.
-She has expertise in professional healthcare regulation and professional discipline having completed a six-month secondment with the Nursing and Midwifery Council, who regularly instruct her on high-profile and complex cases, and she has appeared before the HCPC, GOC and GDC.
+She has expertise in presenting and defending in professional healthcare regulation and professional discipline; she regularly appears in the NMC, HCPC, GOC and GDC.
 Samantha has a particular interest in data protection law and she is happy to provide seminars on the new General Data Protection Regulation.